wikimedia/pywikibot/tests/README.rst

 should always only write to 'test' wikis.

-These 'write' tests are disabled by default, and currently can not be run on travis or appveyor as they require interaction using a terminal.
+These 'write' tests are disabled by default, and currently can not be run on Travis or AppVeyor as they require interaction using a terminal.
 Also enabling them won't enable 'edit failure' tests.

 To enable 'write' tests, set PYWIKIBOT_TEST_WRITE=1